Treats depression. This medicine is a monoamine oxidase inhibitor (MAOI).

 - Make sure your doctor knows about all other medicines you are using.
-MAO inhibitors can be very dangerous if used with certain other medicines.
-You may need to wait at least 7 to 14 days after using this medicine before you start using another medicine.
-You must wait 5 weeks if you are changing from fluoxetine (Prozac®) to isocarboxazid (Marplan®).
+MAO inhibitors can be very dangerous if used with other medicines.
+You may need to wait 1 to 5 weeks after stopping this medicine before you start using another medicine.
+Tell your doctor if you are using the following:

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have Parkinson's disease, angina (chest pain), kidney disease, liver disease, diabetes, or epilepsy.
-Your doctor also needs to know if you have schizophrenia, overactive thyroid, or a history of drug or alcohol addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have Parkinson disease, angina (chest pain), kidney disease, diabetes, or epilepsy.
+Your doctor also needs to know if you have schizophrenia, an overactive thyroid, or a history of drug or alcohol addiction.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine